Stettin Sehenswürdigkeiten

 Wały Chrobrego

-The dispute as to which of the many historic Szczecin sights is the most magnificent must be settled between Wały Chrobrego and the castle.
-But the long, 500-meter-long complex certainly has good arguments: the street, named after the then mayor Hermann Haken (its German name is Hakenterrasse), is home to some of the most magnificent buildings from around 1900.
+The dispute as to which of the many historic Szczecin sights is the most magnificent must be settled between the Wały Chrobrego and the castle.
+But the long, 500-metre-long complex certainly has good arguments.
+But anyone who thought that the place that in German is called Hakenterrasse is called that because it has a hook will be disappointed.
+It was named after the former German mayor Hermann Haken.
+The street is home to some of the most magnificent buildings from around 1900.

-As you can see in the picture, it is actually a terrace that is based above a stylized grotto.
-On either side of the magnificent staircase is a stylized lighthouse pavilion.
+As you can see in the picture, it is in fact a terrace that sits above an artificial grotto.
+On either side of the magnificent staircase is a stylised lighthouse pavilion.
 The huge building on the right is the Voivodeship Office and thus the most important administrative building in West Pomerania.
 On the left, on the other hand, you can see the impressive building of the National Museum, to which the staircase leads directly.
 Right next to it is the Maritime Academy, which you can see in the photo above.
-It offers different courses of studies around the topic of seafaring, freighters and electrical engineering.
-At the top of the terrace you have a great view over the Oder River to the modern port of the city!
+It offers a variety of courses on seafaring, freighters and electrical engineering.
+From the terrace, you have a great view across the Odra to the city’s modern port.

 National Museum